Malaysia Airlines' new management to be announced next month

-KUALA LUMPUR Malaysian Airline System Bhd MASM.KL (MAS), which is due to be taken private after being hit by two separate air disasters this year, will be replaced by a new company called Malaysia Airlines Bhd, with details to be announced next month.
+KUALA LUMPUR Nov 28 Malaysian Airline System Bhd (MAS), which is due to be taken private after being hit by two separate air disasters this year, will be replaced by a new company called Malaysia Airlines Bhd, with details to be announced next month.

-Khazanah Nasional Bhd [KHAZA.UL], Malaysia's sovereign wealth fund and MAS's parent company, said late on Friday that it expects to make a key announcement on the leadership of the new company at the end of December, when MAS is to be delisted.
+Khazanah Nasional Bhd, Malaysia's sovereign wealth fund and MAS's parent company, said late on Friday that it expects to make a key announcement on the leadership of the new company at the end of December, when MAS is to be delisted.

 Malaysia Airlines Bhd, which is due to take over the national carrier of the same name, will be operational by July 1 next year, Khazanah said.